How Video Analysis Improves Youth Sports Coaching

 Score athletes on any mobile device and add supporting comments.

-Take a video- Under any metric, coaches (or evaluators) can film an athlete performing that skill.
-Each video will be safely stored in SkillShark for later analysis.
+Take a video- Under any metric, evaluators can film an athlete performing that skill.
+Each video will be safely stored in SkillShark for later review.

 I.e., An athlete is scored a 5 on bunting mechanics and the evaluator comments that they can improve their grip & bat position.
 A video is included to illustrate this feedback and provide added clarity.